 Kate Folsom resides in the Washington, DC area, and is Texas-born and Virginia-raised.
 She is a graduate from the School of Theatre and Dance at James Madison University in Harrisonburg, VA.
-Folsom currently works at the National Endowment for the Arts and was previously with Dance/USA.
+Folsom currently works as a Dance Specialist at the National Endowment for the Arts and was previously Director of Programs at Dance/USA.
 She began her work in Washington, DC in technical theater at Dance Place.

 In the last five years Folsom has performed with Sarah Beth Oppenheim, Stephanie Miracle, Emma Crane Jaster, Dance Exchange, and UpRooted Dance.